How to get from Malaga to Marbella

 Best way to get from Malaga to Marbella

-To get from Malaga to Torremolinos, you have a few transportation options, depending on your preferences and budget.
+To get from Malaga to Marbella, you have a few transportation options, depending on your preferences and budget.
 Here are the most common methods:

 Taxi: Taking a taxi is the most convenient but also the most expensive option.
 Taxis are readily available at the Malaga Airport and throughout the city.
 The journey to Marbella will take around 50 minutes, depending on traffic conditions and the average cost is 75 Eur.